dishangti/SpecArt/README.md

 * Clients as players able to connect to the server.

 ## Server Operations
-* Allow the 7733 port on the firewall.
+* Allow the `7733` port on the firewall.
-* Open the file `server/specart_ser.py` and wait for connections from clients (players).
+* Run the file `server/specart_ser.py` and wait for connections from clients (players).
-* After all the players in, type `b` and press `Enter` to begin the game.
+* After all the players in, type `b` and press Enter to begin the game.

 ## Client Operations
 * Set a unique name for each player.